Walnuts are rich in protein, but other nuts have more!

 Protein content of common walnut-based foods.

 Only walnut oil has no protein.
-In fact, walnut oil, as all vegetable oils, is almost 100% fat.
+As a vegetable oil, it’s almost 100% fat.
 You should consume it in moderation.
-It can make you gain weight, as it’s the calorie-dense food.
+It can make you gain weight.

 Most common walnut varieties have a moderate protein content as compared to other popular nuts.
 They have 40% less protein than peanuts, which are the richest nuts in protein.
 Only black walnuts have a similar protein content to peanuts!